 A patient will come into our Fort Myers clinic.
 They have already seen a number of pain specialists for a subluxing sternoclavicular (SC) joint and they usually have an MRI report that they don’t really understand but they believe it contains the information that they can share with doctors that will help explain their situation.
 As we will see below, they will have more faith in the MRI than their doctors do.

 Before the patient comes in, they will usually communicate with us that they suffer from a lot of pain when they try to move one or both arms, regardless of whether they suffer from uni or bilateral (one of both sides) sternoclavicular dislocations or subluxations.
-They also will describe a bump or lump or an indent or depression, a clear anatomical deformity in their chest when the SC joint pops out or pops in and that they have themselves become adept at putting “things,” or the SC joint back into place.
+They also will describe a bump or lump or an indent or depression, a clear anatomical deformity in their chest when the sternoclavicular joint pops out or pops in, and that they have themselves become adept at putting “things,” or the SC joint back into place.

 If you are reading this article and you suffer from a subluxing sternoclavicular joint you do not need us to tell you how difficult it is to manage the painful aspect of this condition.
 Often times a patient will tell us that despite having an MRI report and an “explanation,” for what is wrong with them, doctors have not been able to use this information to help them beyond their eventual failed recommendations of physical therapy, cortisone injections, and various pain relief medications.

-In this article, we will present the evidence for Prolotherapy, a regenerative medicine injection technique, that will help restore stability in the sternoclavicular joint and help prevent future subluxations.
+In this article, we will present the evidence for Prolotherapy, a regenerative medicine injection technique, that can help restore stability in the sternoclavicular joint and help prevent future subluxations.